section-engineering-education/engineering-education/content/articles/a-look-at-c#-coding-conventions/index.md

 1. The choice of word
    Use identifiers names that are easily readable.
    Underscores, hyphens, and other non-alphanumeric characters should not be used.
-2. Hungarian notation is not acceptable or is not encouragable to use it.
+2. Hungarian notation is not acceptable or is not encouragable to use.
 3. The utilization of Abbreviations and Acronyms.
    Do not utilize acronyms that aren't generally recognized, and even if they are, only use them when essential.
 4. Abbreviations and contractions should not be used in identifier names.
 5. Use GetWindow instead of GetWin.

-**Layout Conventions**
+### Layout Conventions

 For a clear understanding of the code and it's structure, formatting is exercised as a coding convention.